raspberrypilearning/jukskei/en/step_3.md

 --- task ---

-**Test:** Press `t` - check the skey moves through the air in an arc and that throwing and landing sounds play.
+**Test:** Press `T` - check the skey moves through the air in an arc and that throwing and landing sounds play.

 --- /task ---